 Objective and Additionality

-Counterparty credit risk.1 LCF resources will absorb the counterparty credit losses of IFC’s hedging counterparty if its credit quality does not meet IFC’s standard counterparty criteria or if they are non-traditional counterparties;
+Counterparty credit risk.1 LCF resources absorb the counterparty credit losses of IFC’s hedging counterparty if its credit quality does not meet IFC’s standard counterparty criteria or if they are non-traditional counterparties;

 Contact: Kevin Kime, Principal Financial Officer, IFC, email@example.com